novisto/cache-money/README.md

 Cache Money is used through a decorator you can add to your function that needs to be cached.
-When the decorator gets executed, Cache Money will make a unique key from the name of the function and the params received and look up in reddit if there is a result for this key.
+When the decorator gets executed, Cache Money will make a unique key from the name of the function and the params received and look up in redis if there is a result for this key.
 If there is a result it will be used as the output of the function and the execution of the function will be skipped.

 You can add a timeout in the declaration of the decorator, you can find constants for common timeout duration in